You should definitely read it before you go on the tour!Several participants…who didn’t

-Unlike the painting galleries, in which artwork is displayed on the wall, our tours are in the archaeological galleries which take up considerable floor space.
+Unlike the painting galleries, in which artwork is displayed on the wall, some tours are in archaeological galleries which take up considerable floor space.
 It all depends on the gallery.
 However, this often results in very little place for benches, and there is little room for sitting in most galleries.

 We have a solution!

 Collapsible stools, as well as wheelchairs, are available to clients with special accessibility requirements.
 However, these needs to be picked up on the ground floor, which is very much out of the way, and would take up considerable time.

 If you would like a collapsible stool, or need a wheelchair arrangement, please contact me in advance to let me make the proper arrangements.
 Wheelchairs, in general, enter on the street level entrance, AKA 81st Street entrance.
 From there, there is an elevator to the first floor, and if you are part of a group, you may request a special pass so you can get to the group without paying admission.

 Restrooms and Refreshments